deysourav738/Multi-level-text-classification/README.md

 # Multi-level-text-classification
-Classification of text using Neural Net
+Classification of text using Tfidf and Logistic regression